 Discussion: Proposed changes below address #M25 , according to which B39 of the EHT variant User Info field indicates the primary/secondary 160 MHz subfield.

+The PS160 subfield in the EHT variant User Info field indicates whether the RU allocation indicated in the RU Allocation subfield of the User Info field is located in the secondary160.
+The PS160 subfield is set as defined in Table 9-31i (Encoding of PS160 and RU allocation subfields in an EHT variant User Info field).(#M8, #M25)

+All other subfields are set as defined in 9.3.1.22.1.2.1 (HE variant User Info field).

 Discussion: Proposed changes below address the following motions:

 #M1, which specifies that all Per User Info fields in a Trigger frame other than MU BAR Trigger frame shall have the same size.
-For this purpose the resolution specifies the lengths of the Triger Dependent User Info fields for each variant that contains these , and that the subfields are reserved, except for the MU BAR Trigger variants for which the BAR Type is set to specific values for their corresponding variants (since HE STAs use this information to determine the length of the user info field).
+For this purpose the resolution specifies the lengths of the Triger Dependent User Info fields for each variant that contains these fields, and that the subfields are reserved, except for the MU BAR Trigger variants for which the BAR Type is set to specific values for their corresponding variants (since HE STAs use this information to determine the length of the user info field).

 #M18, which provides a table for the UL BW Extension subfield.
 Note that all values are copy pasted from motion.

-#M20, which defines the format of the Special User Info field, its location (being after the Common Info field) and that the length of this Special User Info field is the same as those of other User Info fields of the Trigger frame variant. note that the U-SIG Reserved bits are set to all 1s in this resolution, which is inline with the setting of the UL HE-SIG-A2 of the solicited HE TB PPDU.
+#M20, which defines the format of the Special User Info field, its location (being after the Common Info field) and that the length of this Special User Info field is the same as those of other User Info fields of the Trigger frame variant.
+Please note that the U-SIG Reserved bits are set to all 1s in this resolution, which is inline with the setting of the UL HE-SIG-A2 of the solicited HE TB PPDU.

-#M21, which specifies that if a Special User Info field is not present then the User Info field is an HE variant and the EHT STA tras an HE TB PPDU, otherwise the User Info field is an EHT variant and the STA transmits an EHT TB PPDU.
+#M21, which specifies that if a Special User Info field is not present then the User Info field is an HE variant and the EHT STA transmits an HE TB PPDU, otherwise the User Info field is an EHT variant and the STA transmits an EHT TB PPDU.

 #M22, which species that Special User Info field is IDed by AID 2007.